bezzlab/mzIdentMLVisualiser/README.md

 #### Step 2 - Run the installation setup file

 Go to the downloaded folder of the repository from the command-line, and execute install.py file as ```python install.py``` and follow the given instructions.
 "Quick install" option will use all the default settings where "advanced install" option alllows to customise settings at the time of the installation.
 Examples are provided for advanced installation as a guide.
-This setup will copy installation files to your server and add all the plugin settings into a settings file called proviewer_settings.ini into ```<your galaxy directory>/config/``` location.
-A backup file will be created for ``` datasets.py``` file  with the file name including current timestamp in ```<your galaxy directory>/lib/webapps/galaxy/api``` location.
+This setup will perform following actions:
+ * copy installation files to your server
+ * add all the plugin settings into a settings file called proviewer_settings.ini into ```<your galaxy directory>/config/``` location
+ * A backup file will be created for ``` datasets.py``` file  with the file name including current timestamp in ```<your galaxy directory>/lib/webapps/galaxy/api``` location.

 ### Install Galaxy Tool